 MTD for Income Tax Self Assessment: What are the thresholds?

-Individuals need to observe the Making Tax Digital for Income Tax Self Assessment rules if their income crosses a threshold.
-In this article we discuss what that is, and the other conditions that decide whether MTD ITSA applies.
+Individuals need to observe the Making Tax Digital for Income Tax rules if their income crosses a threshold.
+In this article we discuss what that is, and the other conditions that decide whether MTD for Income Tax applies.

 Keir Thomas-Bryant